Danychr1/The-Cyber-Defense-Playbook-Project/Topics/3-) Deep Blue CLI.md

+# Deep Blue CLI for Triage and Log Analysis

 * Deep Blue CLI is a tool that automates the process of analyzing event logs, serving as a user entity behavioral analytics (UEBA) tool for triage in potentially compromised environments.

 * It can be run against event logs from a domain controller or a suspected compromised system (with proper logging enabled, like command line, PowerShell, or Sysmon).